Before reading this page, it’s highly recommended to familiarize yourself with the overview of logging in Kubernetes.

 GCE VM Instance in the interface.
 Log names for system components are fixed.

-For a GKE node, every log entry from a system component has one of the following
+For a Google Kubernetes Engine node, every log entry from a system component has one of the following

 You can learn more about viewing logs on the dedicated Stackdriver page.